nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `FilterApplicantCommand#execute()` method has guard clauses to check that the contents of the input are valid through the `FilterApplicantDescriptor#hasAnyFilter()` method.
 If contents are valid, it uses mapping via the `FilterApplicantCommand#applicantMatchesFilter` method to filter out all applicants matching the given criteria.
-A new filtered list is now displayed on the MTR UI.
+A new filtered list is now displayed on the MTR UI. <br>

 Given below is an example usage scenario of the applicant filter feature. <br>
 Preconditions: Applicant exists in MTR and valid filters provided.